aeoncloud/100-Days-of-Code-in-Python/Day 5/README.md

 ## Learning Outcome
 Project 4: "Which character are you?"
 Generator.

-Successfully built my very first "Which character are you from Avengers?" using _if/else_ statements!
+Successfully built my very first "Which character are you from Avengers?" game using _if/else_ statements!

 https://replit.com/@deveshincloud/day5of100-days-of-code-in-Python